-Harry Thompson invented many TV comedy hits such as Have I Got News For You and Da Ali G Show.
-He was the author of several acclaimed bestsellers, including PETER COOK: A BIOGRAPHY and PENGUINS STOPPED PLAY, as well as a historical novel, THIS THING OF DARKNESS which was shortlisted for the Booker Prize.
-He worked as a producer at Talkback TV and in his spare time he ran the infamous cricket team, the Captain Scott XI.
-Harry Thompson died in 2005.
+Harry Thompson is the inventor and editor of many TV comedy series including Have I Got News For You and Never Mind the Buzzcocks.
+He is the author of acclaimed bestsellers, including Peter Cook: A Biography.
+His most recent book is a historical novel, This Thing of Darkness.
+He worked as a producer at Talkback TV and in his spare time ran an infamous cricket team, the Captain Scott XI.
+He died in November 2005.

 Elspeth Thompson wrote about gardening, interiors and aspects of green living for more than twenty years.
 A former features editor of World of Interiors, she had a weekly gardening column in the Sunday Telegraph, and one in the Guardian on her project to turn a pair of dilapidated railway cottages on the south coast into a state of the art eco house.
 She died in 2010.